Alberta Healthy School Community Wellness Fund

-The Alberta Coalition for Healthy School Communities (ACHSC) promotes and fosters healthy school communities through a comprehensive school health approach that enhances the health of Alberta children and youth.
-For more information and to get involved, visit: http://www.achsc.org/
+The Alberta Healthy School Community Wellness Fund, promotes and fosters healthy school communities through a comprehensive school health approach that enhances the health of Alberta children and youth.
+Visit their website or more information and to get involved.

 Active Healthy Kids Canada

 All Canadian children and youth need access to quality physical activity programs in order to value, participate in, and make a lifelong commitment to active healthy living.
-For more information, visit the Active Healthy Kids Canada web site at (www.activehealthykids.ca).
+For more information, visit the Active Healthy Kids Canada website.

 Always Active!
 Moms, Babies, and Families is an activity guide for prenatal and postnatal mothers, their babies, and families.
 It was developed to help families be active throughout life.
 The guide also includes special information about pregnancy.